2013 FIA WTCC Race of China: Race Two

 Monteiro retained his lead while there was a collision with Coronel and Rydell at turn one.
 Michelisz in third was defending from Huff with Nash and Muller close behind.
 On lap four yellow flags were out in the final sector for the car of Jerónimo Badaraco which had stopped near the finish line.
 Muller had been chasing down Nash for a couple of laps when he passed around the outside of the Bamboo Chevrolet at the first corner of lap 7, elevating Muller to 5th place.
-Barth and Darryl O'Young came together at the final hairpin at the end of lap 7, the incident also delayed MacDowall who had dropped downt he field after a slow start.
+Barth and Darryl O'Young came together at the final hairpin at the end of lap 7, the incident also delayed MacDowall who had dropped down the field after a slow start.
 Nash lost another position to Coronel at the end of lap 8 while just up the road Muller was attacking Huff who was in turn trying to pass Michelisz for third place.
 Muller had a close battle with Huff on the final lap but Huff held on to take fourth while Monteiro led a Honda 1–2–3 across the line.
 Nash took his second independents' victory of the day and Taniguchi claimed his second Asia Trophy victory of the day.